• Follow Us on Social Media

 Joint Petition for Divorce (also called a 1A divorce)

-A legal proceeding that is filed when both parties want a divorce and the terms of the separation are agreed upon.
+A legal process initiated when both parties mutually seek a divorce and the terms of the separation are agreed upon.

 Judgment of Divorce